jackiehjm/stx-docs/doc/source/updates/kubernetes/configuring-update-orchestration.rst

 #.
 To abort the update, click the **Abort Strategy** button.

-    -   While a update-strategy is being applied, it can be aborted.
+    -   While an update-strategy is being applied, it can be aborted.
 This results in:

         -   The current step being allowed to complete.